nhost/nhost/README.md

   <hr />
 </div>

-**Nhost is a open-source GraphQL backend,** built with the following things in mind:
+**Nhost is an open-source GraphQL backend,** built with the following things in mind:

 - Open-Source
 - Developer Productivity